swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 #### Installing on Mac

-If you install on MacOS, a number of the details vary from the general Linux approach.
+If you install on MacOS, a number of details vary from the general Linux approach.
 See full instructions [here](https://docs.oracle.com/en/graalvm/enterprise/21/docs/getting-started/installation-macos/).

 First, if you direct `GRAALVM_HOME` to `/Library/Java/JavaVirtualMachines/`, MacOS picks the JDK as default-jdk (as long it’s the newest JDK in the directory).
 You may not want this outcome.